01 of 05

 Sew a bar tack over the zipper teeth at the mark.
 A bar tack is sewn by setting the stitch width wide enough for the needle to land on both sides of the zipper teeth and setting the stitch length so that the stitches are almost right on top of each other.Continue to 3 of 5 below.

 Cutting and Removing Zipper Teeth

-Cut the zipper below the bar tack, leaving 3/4 to 1" of zipper.
+Cut the zipper below the bar tack, leaving 3/4 inch to 1 inch of zipper.